-When the Tenindewa Railway siding was eliminated on 12.1.1987 a builder from Geraldton named Carnamello had the contract for the demolition task.
-He kept the Tenindewa siding sign and not long after moved to Mandurah.
+When the Tenindewa Railway siding was eliminated on 12th of the 1st 1987 a builder from Geraldton named “Carnamello” had the contract for the demolition task.
+He decided to keep the Tenindewa siding sign and not long after, he moved to Mandurah.
 (550 kilometers south of Geraldton)

 (Note the sign on the Siding Shed; right)